Yudhanjaya Wijeratne: Fiction

 Since then, he has published in a number of anthologies.
 Messenger, co-authored with American urban fantasy author R.R.
 Virdi, was listed in the Critters Annual Reader Poll as one of the top ten science fiction stories of 2018 and was a finalist for the 2018 Nebula Awards.
 Alongside J.T.
 Lawrence, Jason Werbeloff and Colby Rice, Wijeratne also launched 2054, a shared-world cyberpunk anthology foreworded by physicist, poet and Future Chronicles editor Samuel Peralta.
 Wijeratne has one known comics project, a 4-page short titled Genesis.

 In 2020, Slate.com published The State Machine under its Future Tense program, and Wired published Work Ethics.
 Both stories explore themes of human-AI collaboration; one from the perspective of governance and the other examining the future of work.
 Both betray a fascination, and support for a collaborative future, something Wijeratne references in interviews and blogposts.
 Subsequent tinkerings with OpenAI GPT-2 led him to explore generated poetry and attempt to create a novel by co-writing with procedural generation tools that he had written and with GPT-2.
 The result was Wijeratne's The Salvage Crew, published in 2020.
 Narrated by Nathan Fillion; it became a bestseller on Audible and was selected by Polygon as one of the best science fiction and fantasy books of 2020.
+In 2024 and 2025 he has added two other books in The Salvage Crew Series, Pilgrim Machines and Choir of Hatred.